Drazin Inverses in Categories: Drazin Inverses in Additive Categories

+So the desired equality holds.
+By the definition of $n_x$, the other equality holds as well. \end{proof}

-Theorem \ref{thm:iso-nil} implies that if an additive category with finite biproducts is also idempotent complete, then an endomorphism is Drazin if and only if it has a Fitting decomposition.
-As such:
+Theorem \ref{thm:iso-nil} also implies that if an additive category with finite biproducts is also idempotent complete, then an endomorphism is Drazin if and only if it has a Fitting decomposition.
+Therefore:

 \begin{corollary} An additive category $\mathbb{X}$ with finite biproducts is Drazin complete if and only if every endomorphism has a Fitting decomposition. \end{corollary}